Timeline of the Syrian civil war (2023): March

 On 2 March, 8 civilians were killed and 35 were wounded after a civilian farming truck drove over a suspected ISIS landmine near Kobajjep in the Syrian desert.

-On 4 March, in the southern Raqqa countryside, a Shepard was killed and 1,000 sheep were stolen after an ISIS attack.
+On 4 March, in the southern Raqqa countryside, a shepherd was killed and 1,000 sheep were stolen after an ISIS attack.

 At midnight on 8 March, 3 people were killed after Israeli warplanes bombed and temporarily shut down Aleppo's airport.

 On the same day, at least 7 people were killed in a suspected Israeli drone strike on an alleged weapon factory in Deir ez-Zor city.

 On 9 March, amid ongoing insurgent attack in Daraa Governorate, a Syrian Army patrol was ambushed on the Daraa-Damascus highway in southern Syria.
 3 Syrian soldiers and an insurgent were killed in the ambush.

+On the same day, Syrian forces lost contact with NDF patrol, consisting of 'Al-Bosaraya' tribesmen, in the Jabal Bishri area of the Syrian desert.
+All 12 militiamen were found dead in the area in the following weeks.

 On 11 March, ISIS militants attacked a group of truffle farmers in the Khanaser desert south of Aleppo.
 3 farmers were executed on the spot by the ISIS attackers whilst another 26 others were abducted.

 On 15 March, the war entered its twelfth year.
 The anniversary was marked by protests in rebel-held areas like Idlib, where protesters vowed to 'continue the revolution against the al-Assad regime.'

 On 17 March, 9 'anti-terror' SDF fighters were killed in a double helicopter crash in the Duhok Governorate of Iraq.

 On 19 March, Israeli operatives assassinated 31-year-old Ali Ramzi al-Aswad a Palestinian Islamic Jihad member in Damascus.